-Succession Planning is a dynamic process – as organizational needs change, the Succession Process must evolve as well.
-It is important to consider how employee aspirations and talents can be aligned with the internal and external environment of the organization4.
+Succession planning also helps businesses retain valuable institutional knowledge, ensuring business continuity.
+This is a dynamic process – as organizational needs change, the succession process must evolve as well.
+It is important to consider how employee aspirations and talents can be aligned with the internal and external environment of the organization.

 Atwood, C. (2007).
 Succession planning basics.
 Alexandria, VA: ASTD Press.

 Mahler, W. (1986).
 Succession planning handbook for the chief executive.
 Midland Park, NJ: Mahler Publishing Co.

 Clutterbuck, D., & Goldsmith, M. (2012).
 The talent wave: Why succession planning fails and what to do about it.
 Philadelphia, PA: Kogan Page Limited.

 Carter, N.H.
 (1986).
 Guaranteeing management’s future through succession planning.
 Journal of Information Systems Management, 3, 13-24.